FIWARE/tutorials.CRUD-Operations/README.md

 ## Entities within a stock management system

 Within our simple stock management system, we currently have four entity types.
-The relationships among our entities are defined as shown below:
+The relationships between our entities are defined as shown below:

 ![](https://fiware.github.io/tutorials.Entity-Relationships/img/entities.png)